bennevans/VirturalKeyboard/README.md

 # VirturalKeyboard
-A small cross platform library written in c++ to virtually generate key strokes
+A OS X library written in c++ to virtually generate key strokes